Vigilantes in movies: modern quests for vengeance

 Taking justice into your own hands-the aspects of vigilantism

 Throughout history, individuals, groups, and organizations have taken matters of justice into their own hands.
-These are the common features and motivations that drive vigilante actions.
+But what exactly are vigilantes, what drives them, and are their actions justified?

 Law Abiding Citizen (2009)

-The life of Clyde Shelton (Gerald Butler) is irreversibly shattered when he is forced to witness Clarence J. Darby (Christian Stolte) and his accomplice Rupert Ames (Josh Stewart) violate and murder his wife and five-year-old daughter.
+The life of Clyde Shelton (Gerald Butler) is shattered when he is forced to witness Clarence J. Darby (Christian Stolte) and his accomplice Rupert Ames (Josh Stewart) violate and murder his wife and five-year-old daughter.
 When the prosecuting attorney, Nick Rice (Jamie Foxx) fails to deliver the rightful retribution that Shelton seeks, the man embarks on a perilous path of vengeance.

 Recommended article